Linaro/website/_posts/2017/04/2017-04-19-whats-new-qemu-2-9.markdown

 The core technology on which MTTCG relies is target agnostic and designed so all the various architectures QEMU emulates can take advantage of it.
 However each front-end needs to make changes to their emulation to ensure they take advantage of the new TCG facilities for modelling atomic and barrier operations.

-Currently MTTCG is enabled by default for both 32 and 64 bit ARM chips as well as the Alpha architecture when running on an x8664 host.
-This is by far the most common use case for ARM emulation.
+Currently MTTCG is enabled by default for both 32 and 64 bit Arm chips as well as the Alpha architecture when running on an x8664 host.
+This is by far the most common use case for Arm emulation.

 ## 3 Cortex M fixes

-In the last few years Linaro has been mostly concentrating on the A-profile (Application profile) ARM processors.
+In the last few years Linaro has been mostly concentrating on the A-profile (Application profile) Arm processors.
 These are the ones designed to run full-stack operating systems like Linux.
 With the growing interest in Internet of Things (IoT), we are starting to turn our attention to the M-profile (Microcontroller).
 The Microcontroller profile processors are targeted at much more constrained low-latency, and low-power deeply embedded applications.
 Their memory is usually measured in kilobytes (kB) rather than megabytes (MB) so they tend to run custom run-loops or highly constrained real-time operating systems (RTOS) like [Zephyr](https://www.zephyrproject.org/).

 While QEMU nominally supports the Cortex-M3 processor, support for boards using it has been sporadic and the result is a situation where there have been long standing un-fixed bugs and important features missing.
 As the architecture has progressed support for the newer M-profile CPUs has also lagged.
 The 2.9 release sees a number of fixes to the Cortex-M series emulation as we ramp up our efforts to improve QEMU's microcontroller support.
 The fixes have so far been aimed at architectural aspects which were known to be broken, such as the NVIC emulation.
 However part of the discussion at our recent [BUD17 session](https://connect.linaro.org/resource/bud17/bud17-221/) was looking at what features we should prioritise for future QEMU releases.
 And we are currently focusing on getting MPU support upstream and supporting v8m.

-This summary is not intended to be exhaustive and has concentrated on ARM specific features.
+This summary is not intended to be exhaustive and has concentrated on Arm specific features.
 For example we have not covered updates to the common sub-systems shared by all architectures.
 For those interested in all the details, the [full changelog](http://wiki.qemu.org/ChangeLog/2.9) is worth a read.

 {% include media.html media_url="https://youtu.be/4MKXWM0koGw" %}